 The data recorder’s reed switch to detect the record protection tab is slightly broken (you have to push it when starting a recording).
 (Not fixed because easy to work around)

 The screen is sometimes garbled.
 (Fix in progress.)
 (At first it looked like the VRAM was partially bad, but actually, after a couple resets, the screen looked fine.
-It looked like it was the -5V power supply, which widely swung around between maybe -3V and -6V, and just consists of a -12V input coming from the main power supply board, a Zener diode, a resistor, and a capacitor, but replacing that didn’t improve the situation, so it currently seems likely to me that one of (or multiple) RAM chips for the VRAM have an unusual fault.
+It looked like it was the -5V power supply, which widely swung around between maybe -3V and -6V, and just consists of a -12V input coming from the main power supply board, a Zener diode and a capacitor, but replacing that didn’t improve the situation, so it currently seems likely to me that one of (or multiple) RAM chips for the VRAM have an unusual fault.
 But that’s a story for another blog post.)
+Update 2023/08/13: And here is that blog post!

 The MB-H2 had a lot of mold inside!
 (Fixed)